forax/hack-commit-push-2021-openjdk/README.md

 ## During the event

-During the virtual event, i will be available on Zoom at the address that you can find in the slack of hack-commit-push, channel #proj-openjdk
+During the virtual event, i will be available on the conference session and on the slack of hack-commit-push, channel #proj-openjdk

-Don't hesitate to join, say hello, share your screen if necessary, etc
+Don't hesitate to join, say hello, ask questions, provide answers, etc

 # So you want to patch the source of the JDK :)